dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 Another possibility is breaking code, but at least giving programmers the ability to state explicitly that a parameter is not (essentially) called, probably using an attribute like `@nocall`.
-The call of a functional with an argument binds to a parameter annotated `@nocall`, will not water down its guarantees.
+The call of a functional with an argument that is passed to a parameter annotated `@nocall` will not water down its guarantees.
-The new attribute would be inferred for parameters of function templates.
+The new attribute could be inferred for parameters of function templates.

 This solution is undesirable because a functional not calling its parameter is incredibly rare.
 Even rarer is the case where attributes of the argument passed to the functional and the attributes of the context are incompatible in the sense that the argument has strictly weaker guarantees than the context.
 Even then, this situation can be handled with the changes proposed by this DIP:
-When one makes the first layer of indirection mutable, it is handled the way it is in the current state of the language.
+Setting the first layer of indirection mutable, it is handled the way it is in the current state of the language.

 #### Indicate Calling a Parameter